galexrt/galexrt.github.io/content/3.blog/2016/docker-for-admins-workshop-v2.md

 ---
-title: 'Docker for Admins - Workshop v2'
+title: Docker for Admins - Workshop v2
 tags:
   - Workshop
   - Docker
   - Kubernetes
-  - 'Docker for Admins'
+  - Docker for Admins
-description: 'Improved version of the first "Docker for Admins"-Workshop.
-So to say the version 2.'
+description: Improved version of the first "Docker for Admins"-Workshop.
+So to say the version 2.
 authors:
   - name: Alexander Trost
     to: https://github.com/galexrt
     avatar:
       src: /images/profile-picture.jpg
-date: "2016-04-01T15:48:12+02:00"
+date: '2016-04-01T15:48:12+02:00'
 image:
-  src: '/blog/covers/docker-logo-vertical.png'
+  src: /blog/covers/docker-logo-vertical.png
 ---

 # Goal of the Workshop